 Klosters Travel Guide

 Klosters, its two pretty neighbourhoods filled with picturesque chalets, also has its own ski area, the Madrisa, ensuring the resort offers skiing for all abilities in a discreetly charming Alpine setting, away from the madding crowd of the tourist mass market.
-Exclusivity is expensive, however, and therefore this holiday resort is regarded as upmarket.
-For this reason, Klosters has become known as the holiday haunt of the rich and famous, and is particularly favoured by the British Royal family, especially Prince Charles, as a winter sports getaway with first-class off-piste skiing.
+Exclusivity is expensive, however, and Klosters has become known as the holiday haunt of the rich and famous, and is particularly favoured by the British Royal family as a winter sports getaway with first-class off-piste skiing.

 Combined with the Davos area, Klosters is part of the Rega Pass Ski Area, and offers skiers direct access to 190 miles (307km) of downhill piste, the 97 individual pistes served by 52 ski lifts.
 The Parsenn is the best-known area and is reached by the Gotschna cable car.
 The longest run in the area is over seven miles (12km).
 The resort is renowned for its powder snow, the altitude ensuring coverage throughout the season, and offers skiing to suit all ages and stages.
 Snowboarders are catered for with two terrain parks and one halfpipe.

-The holiday resort of Klosters is permeated with small speciality stores, with sports outlets predominating although there are some exclusive art and crafts galleries.
-Those who want to become really involved in a shopping expedition prefer to take the short trip to neighbouring Davos, a typical 'mega-resort' with more than 100 stores, art galleries and boutiques selling all manner of goods from souvenir cow bells to designer clothing.
+Klosters is permeated with small speciality stores, with sports outlets predominating although there are also some boutiques and art galleries.
+Those who want to become really involved in a shopping expedition prefer to take the short trip to neighbouring Davos, with more than 100 stores, art galleries and boutiques selling all manner of goods from souvenir cow bells to designer clothing.
 The shops in Davos are centred along the two main streets around the Davos Platz.